TNieminen/devops/vh3/README.md

 If you want to develop individual files against rabbit, you can initialize the service separately with `docker run -d -p 15672:15672 -p 5672:5672 --name rabbit-test-for-medium rabbitmq:3-management` and access it on the browser at `localhost:15672` with password and username = guest

+# Learnings and reflection

+In my experience topic based queue communication is a great way to improve the robustness and reliability of a system.
+For instance what I've used queues for in the past was to ensure that audio buffers were uploaded, processed and saved in a safe manner.
+This was important, because this datatype represented a non-repeating, unique and irreplaceable piece of information.
+Whereas in a HTTP based system might fail a request and the data would be lost forever with a queue system (in this case Kue running on Redis) allowed me to
+1. Make sure that the queue system received the message, and re-send if necessary.
+2. Make sure that the items don't get lost via redundancy of queues and data replication in case of a redis service crash
+3. Make sure that items are removed from the queue only after the item has been marked completed In addition most queue systems allow to set both timed events and TTL events, where an event would be fired at, or after some time, and where an item might have a specific time to be consumed before it was removed from the queue or possibly moved to a separate dead-letter queue for later manual or automatic processing.
+None of these features are baked in HTTP based communication.

+What sets RabbitMQ apart for Redis, or for instance AWS SQS, is it's topic based communication, which makes it easy to consume the same events in multiple places and also multiple times if necessary.
+In addition the documentation and getting started guides of the software are excellent.
+However even with this, if I had to pick a queue system I would go for SQS in the future, this is because rabbitMQ need to be managed by you, or you have to pay someone to manage it.
+At this point when you are paying for a service SQS will be a cheaper option.
+If you decide to self-host, you need to start worrying about redundancy and clustering of the service, which is a pain of itself.
+In addition some traditional limitations of SQS, such as no FIFO support have been [solved already](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).

+As a takeaway RabbitMQ does everything what a queue system needs to do and does it well.
+However for most uses cases it seems that a better option would be to opt for a hosted service like SQS.

 ## Notes on docker